sudo-project/sudo/INSTALL.md

         Use select() instead of poll() in the event loop.
 By default, sudo will use poll() on systems that support it.
 Some systems have a broken poll() implementation and need to use select instead.
-        On Mac OS X, select() is always used since its poll() doesn't support devices.
+        On macOS, select() is always used since its poll() doesn't support character devices.

     --disable-rpath
         By default, configure will use -Rpath in addition to -Lpath